Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

+---
-# Page, Order, and Filter Custom Account Data
+title: Page, Order, and Filter Custom Account Data

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Page, order, and filter accounts
 - Prefetch accounts without data
 - Determine where in an account’s buffer layout specific data is stored
 - Prefetch accounts with a subset of data that can be used to order accounts
 - Fetch only accounts whose data matches specific criteria
 - Fetch a subset of total accounts using `getMultipleAccounts`
+---

 # TL;DR